TIGO Q4 2025 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• Market Expansion: Successfully integrated operations in Ecuador and Uruguay, expanding Tigo's footprint to 12 countries, including a recent acquisition in Chile.
+• Market Expansion: Successfully integrated operations in Ecuador and Uruguay, expanding TIGO's footprint to 12 countries, including a recent entry into Chile.

 • Customer Growth: Added over 200,000 postpaid customers in Q4, totaling 1.8 million when including new markets.
-Home customer base grew by 40,000.
+Home business grew by 40,000 new customers.

-• Mobile Business Performance: Mobile service revenue reached $954 million, with a 5.7% growth year-over-year excluding perimeter effects.
+• Mobile Business Performance: Mobile service revenue reached $954 million, with a 5.7% year-over-year growth (excluding new markets).

-• B2B Growth: Digital service revenues increased by 40.7% year-over-year, driven by government projects and strong digital portfolio performance.
+• B2B Growth: Digital service revenues increased by 40.7% year-over-year, driven by government projects and strong demand for digital solutions.

 3. Forward Guidance and Outlook